 Skip to main content

-Why AEO exists now
+Why this matters now

 1. Your presence in AI assistant answers is now part of how customers decide.
 If the assistant doesn’t mention you, the decision happens without you.

-AEO is the discipline that grew up around that reality.
+AI discoverability is the discipline that grew up around that reality.

-How AEO differs from SEO
+How AI discoverability differs from SEO

+The two share some DNA: both are about being visible to the systems customers use to find you.
+But the practical mechanics diverge quickly.
 The biggest mental shift: with SEO, you wanted customers to click through to your site.
-With AEO, increasingly, customers never leave the conversation with the assistant.
-Your job is to make sure the assistant’s answer is one that represents you well and makes the customer want to engage with you — whether that’s through an action workflow in the same conversation, or by picking up the phone.
+With AI discoverability, increasingly, customers never leave the conversation with the assistant.
+Your job is to make sure the assistant’s answer is one that represents you well and makes the customer want to engage with you, whether that’s through a workflow in the same conversation or by picking up the phone.

-What AEO actually involves
+What improving it actually involves

-In practice, AEO is a loop:
+In practice, AI discoverability is a loop:

 1